bonnom/Arduino32BitBoards/README.md

 * Three extra output channels to a total of 8
 * Channels 1 and 2 are by default the DAC channels

-## Advantages of 32 Bit-boards in general
+## Advantages and Disadvantages of Arduino 32 Bit-boards in general
+### Advantages
 * Much faster, because of higher clock speed and more is done per clockcycle.
 * Baudrate increased to 500 000, nearly 9 times the transferspeed between Arduino and Micro-Manager (there are some exceptions).
 This can be even increased to 2 000 000
 * Most 32-bit Arduinos have a buildin DAC (max 3.3V output)
 * Higher PWM frequencies and PWM bitresolutions
+* More flexibility with pins used

+### Disadvantges
+* Most are not 5V tolerant, this means you'll need voltage level converter when using the triggerpin.
+It is recommended to use Teensy 3.5 since this board does have 5V tolerant inputs.
+When using a not 5V tolerant board it is recommended to use a voltage level converter like this one [link](https://www.adafruit.com/product/757) or this one [link](https://www.sparkfun.com/products/12009)
+* Library support might not always be great

 ## Working Arduino boards:
 ### ESP32